moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 2. Term definition
 ------------------
 To make meaningfully use of the term filter, you have to configure it according to your campus course of the year and campus terminology.
 First, select if your year is divided into one, two, three or four terms.
 Then, set the start days of each term.
-After that, set a label for each term according to your campus terminology.
+After that, set a label for each term according to your campus terminology (multilang strings are supported, see http://docs.moodle.org/23/en/Multi-language_content_filter for details).
 Finally, decide if a default term should be chosen if the user has not previously selected a term for filtering terms.

 3. Appearance
 -------------
 In this section, you can enable the displaying of the course's short name in the course list.
-Additionally, you can change the display names for each filter which are shown in the block view.
+Additionally, you can change the display names for each filter which are shown in the block view (multilang strings are supported, see http://docs.moodle.org/23/en/Multi-language_content_filter for details).

 Data sources